MickeyMeowMeowHouse/mcrcond/README.md

 ## Notice

-Currently, run it as a screen session is recommended because the real daemon mode implementation **isn't stable** .
-If you can fix this or you think it's needed to run as a real daemon, please modify the code yourself, then send me a pull request.

-If the Minecraft server closes the RCON connection, the daemon mode program exits. **You have to design a loop script** to keep the daemon running.
+If the daemon is running as a screen session, and the Minecraft server closes the RCON connection, the program exits. **You have to design a loop script** to keep the daemon running when using `-s` option to run.
 There's mainly 2 reasons that the server will close the connection:

 * The RCON client sent a command that's too long (above 14xx bytes)
 * The Minecraft server stops